maticnetwork/matic.js/docs/content/v3/docs/advanced/abi-manager.md

 # ABIManager

-`matic.js` internally use `ABIManager` for handling abi management for you.
+`matic.js` internally uses `ABIManager` for handling abi management for you.

-Sometimes you required to change the ABI particularly when you are developing a contract.
+Sometimes you are required to change the ABI, particularly when you are developing a contract.
 You can do so by using `ABIManager`.

 **Syntax**